SUPERVISORS: DR. ROB VAN DER LUBBE, DR. MARTIN SCHMETTOW; 35 EC

 Some websites are more easily encoded in our memories than others.
 Part of this variability may be due to specific features of the website, but fluctuations in the state of our brains will also affect memorability.
 Measures derived from the EEG, especially power in the alpha and theta band are likely predictors of what will be remembered later on, and what not.
 An experiment will be performed with a variation of the so-called oddball paradigm in which a standard website, target websites, and deviant websites will be presented for 1,000 ms. EEG will be measured during this oddball session.
 In a second test, participants will be presented with several websites, half of them presented before, half of them new, and participants have to indicate whether they saw the websites before.
 Acquired EEG data may reveal whether brain states predict memorability of the websites in the test session.

-SUPERVISOR: DR. MARTIN SCHMETTOW, DR. MARLEEN GROENIER
+SUPERVISORS: DR. MARTIN SCHMETTOW, DR. MARLEEN GROENIER; 25/35EC

-In fact, minimally invasive procedures are quite demanding:
+Minimally invasive procedures are quite demanding:

 - there is no perception of depth